 If I decide to file a petition, what is the next step?

-You can fill out a petition on the Tax Court website and print it, print out the petition form and fill it out, or fill in the petition form contained in the informational packet available from the Court.
-You may also file a petition online.
-For more information about eFiling a petition, refer to the Tax Court website at https://ustaxcourt.gov/dawson.html.
+You can fill out a petition on the Tax Court Web site, print out the petition form and fill it out, or fill in the petition form contained in your packet.

 How do I fill out my petition?